needle-mirror/com.unity.cloud.assets/Documentation~/use-case-asset-collections.md

 The code snippet does the following:

 * Removes the selected asset from the specified collection.
-  * Updates the list of collections of the selected asset.
-  * Prints a message to the console on success.
+* Updates the list of collections of the selected asset. v* Prints a message to the console on success.

 ### Add the UI for viewing and creating collections